Oracso/Swift-Bug-Fixes/SwiftUI/NestedObservableObjects.md

 }
 ```

-When pressing the Button in the above code the view doesn't update the Text view accordingly.
-This can be verified by checking that the Print statement fires in the Terminal.
+When pressing the **Button** in the above code the view doesn't update the **Text** view accordingly.
+This can be verified by checking that the **Print** statement fires in the **Terminal**.

 ## Fix 1

-The simplest and easiest solution is to manually call the parent object's [objectWillChange](https://developer.apple.com/documentation/combine/observableobject/objectwillchange-2oa5v) publisher, such as with
+The simplest and easiest solution is to manually call the **ParentObject**'s [objectWillChange](https://developer.apple.com/documentation/combine/observableobject/objectwillchange-2oa5v) publisher, such as with
 ```parentObject.objectWillChange.send()```.

 ### Fix Example: